Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Proposed PHY Calibration for Realizing the Trained SF Channel

 The sorting above assigns SFs with higher $\tau_m^{(u)}$ to stronger channels, thereby reducing the total transmit power.
 After obtaining $\bar{p}_m^{(u)}$, the optimal SF channel index is determined as

 where $P_{\rm req}^{(u)} = \sum_{m=1}^{M} \bar{p}_m^{(u)}\sigma_{{\rm z},m}^2$.
 The optimal power coefficient is given by $\bar{p}_m^{(u^\star)}$.

 The proposed PHY calibration for analog SC has several notable features.
 First, since $\tau_m^{(u)}$ is pre-shared between the transmitter and the receiver, the optimal power coefficient and SF channel can be computed locally once $\tfrac{|h_t|^2}{\sigma^2}$ is obtained.
 Therefore, no additional communication overhead is required other than sharing $\tfrac{|h_t|^2}{\sigma^2}$\footnote{The channel-gain-to-noise-power ratio $\tfrac{|h_t|^2}{\sigma^2}$ can be estimated using standard pilot-based techniques or feedback mechanisms\cite{goldsmith2005wireless}.
 When the channel coherence time is sufficiently large, only a small number of ratios need to be estimated or fed back, resulting in marginal communication overhead.} for reconstructing $\hat{\bm z}$ and $\hat{\bm x}$.
-Second, the method enables near-instantaneous optimization as in \eqref{eq:PHY_analog_p_m_u} and \eqref{eq:PHY_analog_u_star}, thereby facilitating practical implementation.
+Second, the proposed method incurs very low computational complexity, as the optimal transmit power coefficients are obtained in closed form and require only simple arithmetic operations for each SF.
 Finally, the method can be readily extended to an interference-free multi-user scenario, in which each user independently adjusts its transmit power based on its own trained target SNRs.
+Meanwhile, in our PHY calibration strategy, only a total power constraint is imposed.
+Nevertheless, the framework can be extended to various practical constraints.
+For example, per-time-slot power constraints can be handled via power clipping.